 - No record of the audit will appear on the student’s transcript.

-Questions concerning the audit policy should be directed to the Associate Dean of Curriculum.
+Questions concerning the audit policy should be directed to the Associate Dean of Medical Education.

 BLS and ACLS Certification